Gibraltarians: Genoese/Italian surnames

 Research by Fiorenzo Toso in 2000 about the names of Gibraltarian families of Genoese origins found that most of the emigration from the Italian region Liguria was from the areas of Genoa and Savona, and some surnames such as Caruana, often believed to be Maltese, originate from Sicilians who emigrated to Malta during the Italian Renaissance).

 The following are the most common Genoese surnames in Gibraltar, according to Toso's research.
-The number of Gibraltarian residents who have these surnames, according to Gibraltar's Yellow Pages are provided in parenthesis.
+The number of Gibraltarian residents who have these surnames, according to Gibraltar's Yellow Pages are provided in parentheses.